 - Formal risk assessments are completed and responded to;

-- A team of 45+ African based compliance experts are employed across anti-corruption and 14 different compliance areas (such as; food safety, health and safety, licenses and permits, anti-trust, and so on).
+- A team of 65+ African based compliance experts are employed across anti-corruption the 14 different compliance areas;

-- The compliance functions make use of external expert 3rd party service providers, and participate in a number of external conversations and formal meetings with key subject matter experts within government bodies, supplier bodies and consumer groups;
+- The compliance functions make use of external expert third party service providers, and participate in a number of external conversations and formal meetings with key subject matter experts within government bodies, supplier bodies and consumer groups; and

-- The compliance functions, through the Chief Ethics and Compliance Officer reports administratively to the CEO, and functionally to the Risk Committee, the Social and Ethics Committee and Walmart International Compliance.
+- The compliance functions, through the Chief Ethics and Compliance Officer reports administratively to the CEO, and functionally to the Massmart Risk Committee, the Massmart Social and Ethics Committee and Walmart International Ethics and Compliance.

 - Protection of Personal Information Act; and